 We need cultural equity, in which access, funding, and other social goods are distributed fairly among all groups and categories.
 There’s always been a contradiction that funding is skewed toward the haves—mostly white, urban institutions—but when advocacy time comes around, the have-nots are expected to be good sports and rally to the cause.
 In my dream, the most powerful spokespeople for the subsidized arts—the heads of the major institutions and agencies—stand up to advocate in no uncertain terms for equity for communities of color and others without the same access to capital.
 That would attract some attention!

 Contending ideas are out there, but they don’t get much play.
-Bill Ivey’s alternate framework, which still seems sound to me, although it does not encompass a complete range of policy issues.
+Bill Ivey’s Cultural Bill of Rights seems unobjectionable, but weak, in that it makes no reference to impediments to the right to culture: what about the right to a fair share of resources, and the right to remedial action to balance the embedded racism and sexism of past allocations?
+What about the right for communities’ cultural fabric to be considered in policy decisions and allocations affecting it?
+In 2009, I was part of a group that suggested an alternate framework, which still seems sound to me, although it does not encompass a complete range of policy issues.
 At her Creative Infrastructure blog, Linda Essig proposes four priorities for public funding.

 These are not special pleading for artists, but broad public-benefit policies that incorporate acknowledgement and support for the public interest in art and artists.
 Culture precedes politics, as my friend Jeff Chang is fond of saying.
 By the time new laws and appropriations happen, innovations are embedded across the cultural landscape.
 The next step to real political clout?
 Democratic ideas of culture need to be in much, much wider circulation: written about, debated, blogged about, filmed, sung, danced, and staged, feeding the rich soil in which cultural democracy can take root.